XRPLF/xrpl-dev-portal/content/faq.md

 #### What happens if more than 20% of nodes within the network do not agree with the majority?
 How is the final version of the ledger chosen?

-The network may temporarily halt to reconfigure itself to continue with the new UNL list based on those that want to reach consensus.
+Normally, if there is a dispute about the validity of one transaction, that transaction gets pushed back until the majority can come to an agreement.
+But if more than 20% of the network did not follow the same protocol rules as the majority, the network would temporarily halt.
+It could resume when participants reconfigure their UNLs based on those who want to reach consensus with each other.
 This temporary processing delay is desired rather than double spending.

-While determining the final, authoritative version of the ledger, there may be multiple temporary internal versions.
+In the process of determining the authoritative version of a ledger, there may be multiple temporary internal versions.
 Such internal versions naturally happen in distributed systems because not all nodes receive transactions in the same order.
 The analogous behavior in Bitcoin is where two servers each see a different longest chain because two blocks were mined at about the same time.

 However, there can be only one latest _validated_ ledger version at any given time; other versions are irrelevant and harmless.

+For more information about how the XRP Ledger's consensus mechanism behaves in adverse situations, see [Consensus Protections Against Attacks and Failure Modes](consensus-protections.html).

 #### Does the XRP Ledger have a formal process for adding validators?

 No, a formal process for adding validators is not compatible with the XRP Ledger, because it is a system with no central authority.

+Publishers of individual default UNLs set their own policies for when to add or remove validators from their lists of recommendations.

 For recommendations and best practices, see [Run `rippled` as a Validator](run-rippled-as-a-validator.html).